WHAT ARE STEM CELLS?

 It seems that even the adult human retina is endowed with stem cells: extensive research has allowed us to locate these cells in the most peripheral region of the retina itself.
 In fact, they can be found in the pars plana and pars plicata, where they are present in an indicative measure of one cell for every 500.
 Retinal stem cells have been identified from the first months after birth to 70 years of age.
 Even today their field of application is widely experimental, but important studies have been carried out: among other things, attempts have been made to regenerate retinal photoreceptors through their implantation in stem form; however the complexity of the retinal structure and the mechanisms used for vision are obstacles not easily overcome.

 In a study published in April 2013 in Cell Research it is claimed that, “multipotent retinal stem cells (RSCs) from the adult mouse retina [...] are capable of producing functional photoreceptor cells”, that is to say, they are able to restore sensitivity to light in blind test animals.
-Another rigorous study on retinal stem cells was published in the magazine The Lancet in October 2014.
+Another rigorous study on retinal stem cells was published in the journal The Lancet in October 2014.
 It stated that visual improvements were found at an experimental level in 10 out of 18 eyes.
 In this study the subjects were human beings affected by the dry form of age-related macular degeneration (AMD) and Stargardt’s maculopathy.
 In some of these subjects, the visus improved after 3-12 months from the implantation of human embryonic stem cells.

-In the conclusion of an article published in the American Journal of Ophthalmology in 2017 (Rao, Rajesh C. et al., "Stem cells for retinal disease: a perspective on the promise and perils"), it is stated:
+In the conclusion of an article published in the American Journal of Ophthalmology in 2017 (Rao, Rajesh C. et al., "Stem cells for retinal disease: a perspective on the promise and perils"), however it is stated:

 Stem/progenitor cell-based interventions have the potential to address blinding retinal diseases that affect hundreds of millions worldwide.
 Yet no Food and Drug Administration-approved stem cell therapies for retinal disease exist.
 Although some early-phase trial data are promising, reports of blinding complications from cell interventions remain troubling.